Credit Card Issuers Forced by CFPB to Refund Cardholders

-- They also violated the Equal Credit Opportunity Act by using age as a factor in a credit scoring system but failing to apply the system to applicants over age 35.
+- They also violated the Equal Credit Opportunity Act by using age as a factor in a credit scoring system while failing to apply the system to applicants over age 35.

-- American Express subsidiaries led some consumers to believe they could improve their credit by paying old debts when the accounts were actually beyond the credit reporting time limit, which is seven years for most kinds of debt.
-Your credit score isn't influenced by paying debts that are no longer being reported.
+- AmEx subsidiaries led some consumers to believe they could improve their credit by paying old debts when the accounts were actually beyond the credit reporting time limit, which is seven years for most kinds of debt.
+Your credit score isn't influenced by paying debts that are past this reporting limit.
 The CFPB now requires American Express to notify consumers when they're collecting a debt that is too old to be reported to a credit bureau.

 - Some consumers were told they could accept a settlement offer and have their debt forgiven.
-However, the debts were not actually forgiven and consumers were later denied an American Express card because of it.
-To these consumers, American Express has to pay $100 and send a pre-approved credit card offer.
+However, the debts were not actually forgiven, and consumers were later denied an American Express card because of it.
+To these consumers, AmEx had to pay $100 and send a pre-approved credit card offer.
 Consumers who already paid a settlement to receive a credit card will receive a refund of that debt paid plus interest.

-American Express will also have to pay $27.5 in penalty fees to the CFPB, the FDIC, the Federal Reserve, and the Office of the Comptroller of the Currency.
+American Express also had to pay $27.5 million in penalty fees, split among the CFPB, the FDIC, the Federal Reserve, and the OCC.

-In July 2012, Capital One was ordered to refund $140 million to approximately two million cardholders after the card issuer deceived customers into purchasing certain add-on services, like payment protection plans and credit monitoring.
+In July 2012, Capital One was ordered to refund a total of $150 million to approximately 2 million cardholders after the card issuer deceived customers into purchasing certain add-on services, including payment protection plans and credit monitoring.

-According to the CFPB, Capital One misled customers about the benefits of the services, failed to inform customers that the services were optional, failed to inform certain consumers they were ineligible to receive benefits of the services, misled to think the services were free, and enrolled others without consent.
+According to the CFPB, Capital One misled customers about the benefits of the services, failed to inform them that the services were optional, neglected to tell certain consumers they were ineligible to receive the services, misled some to think the services were free, and enrolled others without consent.
 Additionally, Capital One made it difficult and impossible for some cardholders to cancel services. $10 million of the total refund is owed to customers simply for the bank's failure to implement preventive measures against these abuses.

-In addition to the $140 million penalties, Capital One was required to pay a $25 million penalty to the CFPB and a $35 million penalty to the Office of the Comptroller of the Currency.
+On top of the $140 million in refunds, Capital One was required to pay a $25 million penalty to the CFPB and a $35 million penalty to the OCC.

 In each case, refunds were made automatically with no action necessary on the part of affected cardholders.
-Those who were still customers of the offending credit card issuer would receive a credit to their accounts.
-Former customers would receive a check in the mail in the amount of the necessary refund.
+Those who were still customers of the offending credit card issuer should have received a credit to their accounts.
+Former customers should have received a check in the mail.
 Contact the credit card issuer directly if you believe you were entitled to a refund but did not receive one.